riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

   by Caspar Oesterheld and/or Johannes Treutlein.
-I think my motivation is different from that of the author(s) of this list; I mainly want to distinguish between all the UDTs, TDT, and FDT, so my tables and columns of those tables are chosen in a way so as to make the difference apparent.
+I think my motivation is different from that of the author(s) of this list; I mainly want to distinguish between all the UDTs, TDT, and FDT, so my tables and columns of those tables are chosen in a way so as to make the differences apparent.
 * [“Problem Class Dominance in Predictive Dilemmas”](https://intelligence.org/wp-content/uploads/2014/10/Hintze-Problem-Class-Dominance-In-Predictive-Dilemmas.pdf) by Daniel Hintze.
 This paper is from 2014 so doesn't include the FDT/LDT